williamg/autolingua/vocabulary.md

-ut - Shows possession (ut A B) is the same as A's B usu - Can be used once anywhere in a sentence to indicate a request for a value that, when substituted, would make the sentence true
+ut - Shows possession (ut A B) is the same as A's B usu - Can be used once anywhere in a sentence to indicate a request for a value that, when substituted, would make the sentence true ost - negation, can be used in front of a verb to say something didn't occur
 ```